 food and non-food items and highlighting the need for environmental

-He said biotechnology, its dynamics and rapidly evolving scientific
+He said biotechnology, its dynamics and rapidly evolving

-including agriculture, health, industry and
+in lifelines including agriculture, health, industry and

 environment.
-Afridi said modern techniques of biotechnology was being utilised
+Afridi said modern techniques of biotechnology

 "Our institutions like National Institute of Biotechnology